NSWPlanning/edais/spec/intro.md

 -------|--------------------------|------------------
 1      | Investigate              | Can I put in a pool?
 2      | Prepare Application      | Upload plans, provide contact details.
 3      | Submit for Consideration | Here's my application; check it over please.
-Certifier can Accept (take on the work) or Reject (refuse the work)
+Certifier can Accept (take on the work) or Reject (refuse the work).
+Payment normally occurs at this step, and is managed out of band.
 4      | Lodge Application        | Formally start processing this application.
 This is the point at which the CDC 10-day clock starts.
 5      | Determine Application    | Approve or Refuse the application.